 “The Bourne Legacy,” from Comcast Corp.
-(CMCSA)’s Universal Pictures, was sixth with sales of $4 million.
+(CMCSA:US)’s Universal Pictures, was sixth with sales of $4 million.
 The film, the fourth in the Bourne saga, begins a new storyline without the namesake character of the first three films or actor Matt Damon.
 Oscar nominee Jeremy Renner stars as super-soldier Aaron Cross.
 Sales since its release five weeks ago total $103.6 million.

 Domestic film sales this year have risen 3.3 percent to $7.7 billion, with attendance up 2.1 percent.
 The amounts below are based on actual ticket sales from Sept.
 7 to Sept.
 9.